rajeakshay/WebDevelopment/README.md

         git remote add openshift ssh://572f...000b8@appName-yourUserName.rhcloud.com/~/git/appName.git

 4. By default, `nodejs` cartridge will be updated with **Node.js version 4.4.4**.
 To specify another version of Node.js, edit the **.openshift/markers/NODEJS_VERSION** file.
 Commit any changes using `git commit -a -m "<YOUR MESSAGE>"`.
+5. For Flickr Image Search to work, you will need to set custom environment variable `FLICKR_API_KEY` with the `rhc` command line tool:

+        rhc env set FLICKR_API_KEY=<Paste your Flickr API Key here> -a <Paste your appName here>

-5. For the first time, force push the code from your local repository to the application's Openshift Git repository.
+6. For the first time, force push the code from your local repository to the application's Openshift Git repository.

         git push openshift master -f